vishugosain/fun-with-web/README.md

 # fun-with-web
-All the tools for web development in one place
+All the tools for web development in one place.
+This Repo is still in progress, I will add more resources as I move ahead in the web development.
+A ⭐ will be appreciated.
+Feel free to create a PR if you want to add some more resources/tools to it.

 # Table of Contents
 1. [UI/UX](#uiux)